-We don’t all have the budget of a Kardashian, which means a lot of luxury pieces might be out of your price range.
+We don’t all have a celebrity budget, which means a lot of luxury pieces might be out of your price range.
 Fortunately, there are some ways in which you can buy high-end clothing and accessories at a fraction of the original cost.
 Here, we’ll talk you through five of them.
 Read on to learn more.

 The Outnet is a great place to shop for pieces that are going out of season.
 It’s the outlet branch of the designer online store Net-a-Porter, which means quality is guaranteed, and it’s full of pieces from the best designers around.